-4.1 Stage 1 - Expression of interest
+5.1 Stage 1 - EOI

 - Eligibility assessment: compliance check of EOIs against eligibility criteria (pass/fail).
 Ineligible applications will not be considered for further assessment. - Merit criteria assessment: assessment of eligible EOIs against the EOI merit criteria.
 Applicants must satisfy EOI merit criteria to be considered suitable for progression to the detailed application stage. - Review and recommendation: panel review of the outcomes of the merit assessment and recommendations of proposed projects suitable for progression to the detailed application stage.
 An executive will make final approval to progress to the detailed application stage from the Department.
-During the assessment process, the Department may ask applicants to provide additional information to assist in the assessment process.
-Confidentiality will be maintained throughout the assessment process or as part of due diligence.

-4.2 Stage 2 - Detailed application
+5.2 Stage 2 - Detailed application

 - Eligibility assessment: compliance check of detailed applications against eligibility criteria (pass/fail).
 Ineligible applications will not be considered for further assessment. - Merit criteria assessment: assessment of eligible applications against the detailed application merit criteria.
 Applications will be scored in a competitive, merit-based process. - Portfolio assessment: following completion of the merit criteria assessment, the Department will undertake a portfolio assessment.
 This assessment will analyse the aggregated outcomes of the proposed projects to ensure they align with the policy objectives of the NSW Government. - Review and recommendation: panel review of the outcomes of the merit and portfolio assessments and recommending projects suitable for funding. - Decision making: the appropriate delegate of the Department will make the final determination on the outcome of the applications and approve the projects suitable for funding. - Due diligence: the Department will undertake due diligence on applications recommended for funding.
-Due diligence will involve a comprehensive check of any risks (project, legal, financial, reputational, etc) identified during the eligibility and merit assessments.
+Due diligence will involve a comprehensive check of any risks (project, legal, financial, reputational etc) identified during the eligibility and merit assessments.

 During the assessment process, the Department may ask applicants to provide additional information to assist in the assessment process.
 Confidentiality will be maintained throughout the assessment process.
-The Department might also request a meeting with an applicant to assist the assessment process or as part of due diligence.
+The Department may also request a meeting with an applicant to assist the assessment process or as part of due diligence.

-5. Funding agreement
+6. Funding agreement

-5.1 Overview
+6.1 Overview

-Successful applicants from the detailed application process must enter into a funding agreement with the Department to receive grant funding.
+Successful applicants from the application process must enter into a funding agreement with the Department to receive grant funding.
 This agreement will detail the applicants' and any other relevant parties' obligations in relation to the project.